GP32: Variants

 There are three main commercial versions of the unit characterized by different display types.
 Commercial units are white in color with either grey or white buttons and trim.
 There are also a number of differently colored promotional units and several prototype units with different designs.

 GP32 NLU

 The original GP32 was the no-light unit (NLU) which relied on an external light source to view the screen.

 GP32 FLU

 In late 2002, Game Park introduced the frontlight unit (FLU) as a factory-modified (by Hahotech) version of the NLU.
-It provides its own illumination via a transparent panel between the LCD display and the plastic screen cover.
+It provides its own illumination via a transparent panel between the LCD and the plastic screen cover.
 The extra hardware resulted in a slightly raised display frame when compared to the NLU and BLU variants.
 The front light could be turned off with a switch mounted on the back of the GP32 case (to save battery).

 The GP32 FLU's name was derived from a sticker added to the front of the GP32 packaging differentiating it from the standard non-light versions.